timbryandev/get-five/README.md

 # get-five

-Clone of Wordle, with no restrictions as my wife loves this game and hates waiting for the next round.
+Guess the 5 letter word with a mastermind codebreaking style game play with no play restrictions - my wife loves the game this is based on but hates having to wait for the next word to be released.

 Can currently be played over at https://get-five-timbryandev.vercel.app/